Celebrity branding: Match-up hypothesis

 The match-up hypothesis generally suggests that the image of the product or the brand that is being endorsed by the celebrity should match the image of the celebrity to make an effective advertisement.
 The match-up hypothesis is only relevant when the product or the brand that is being advertised is related to a product that enhances one's attractiveness.
-Thus, it is not only important that the images of the product and the celebrity matches, but the importance of the need for the two images to match on an attractive basis is emphasized.

 Consumers decipher the cultural codes embodied in celebrity images and actively identify personal, social and cultural meaning in these idols.
 Therefore, this is why celebrity branding and endorsing through technology has become increasingly more of a trend with initial touch points of communicational advertising.
 More and more corporate brands are enlisting celebrities to differentiate their brand and create a more competitive advantage through media.
 For example, if there are two brands that have a similar or identical product, it is almost guaranteed that the brand with the more established and well-known celebrity will be more successful in sales and interest.
 Big companies such as Adidas and Nike use high-profile celebrities to appeal to the emotional side of the average consumer.
 Celebrities provide much more than entertainment.
 They influence consumers' perceptions, behaviors, values and decisions.